Skip to main contentArrow Right

 Authentication vs. authorization

-Here’s how they work in practice: When a customer logs into their mobile carrier account, authentication confirms their identity.
+Here’s how they work in practice: when a customer logs in to their mobile carrier account, authentication confirms their identity.
 Once in, authorization controls what they can access.
 Maybe they’re a member of the plan, but not the account manager.
 They can make changes that affect their phone number and device, but can’t order a service upgrade or cancel the subscription.

 User authentication vs. machine authentication